-141 The five case study countries with climate responses that did no harm or better were Burundi, Kenya, Mali, Niger, Sudan.
+141 The six case study countries with climate responses that did no harm or better were Burundi, Kenya, Mali, Nicaragua, Niger, Sudan.
 Only Burundi case study had all projects designed during or after 2015.

-142 The nexus study describes a recently approved project in North East Brazil that is thoroughly restorative in design and through early stages of implementation.
+142 The nexus study describes a recently approved project in North East Brazil that is thoroughly restorative in design and in early stages of implementation.